HR Business Process Outsourcing (BPO) Explained

 For any outsourcing process or transaction to occur, it is essential to start with a BPO Agreement.
 Drafting this detailed but optimal HR outsourcing agreement requires the HR professionals to understand the business issues and settle on a price for the defined services.

 An HR BPO agreement contains the primary terms and conditions and substantive exhibits.
 Some organizations also use a Master Services Agreement (MSA), another common type of outsourcing agreement.
-Large global companies that enable local affiliates to adhere to the country-specific business expectations and legal requirements use the MSA.
+Large global companies that enable local affiliates to adhere to country-specific business expectations and legal requirements use the MSA.

 Irrespective of whether the organization is using a BPO agreement or an MSA, the key exhibits should be the following: